 If you follow the steps above and notice the jug still isn’t as sparkling clean as you’d like, the issue could be hard water-related.
 Blender jugs are prone to limescale buildup in a similar way to shower screens, so if you live in a hard water area you might notice a filmy residue, even after cleaning.

 To solve the problem, all you need to do is add one more step to the self-cleaning process: throw in a coarsely chopped lemon, rind and all, at the same time as the liquid detergent and get blending.
 Empty, refill with plain water, blend once more to rinse and leave to dry.

 The acidic juice will power away the limescale, leaving a visibly clean blender.
 This extra ingredient only needs to be included once or twice a month, depending on how frequently you use your blender and water hardness levels.

 How to clean a stained blender

-Foods like tomato, Indian spices and beetroot can take their toll on any blender but especially those with plastic jugs.
+Foods like tomato, Indian spices, and beetroot can take their toll on any blender but especially those with plastic jugs.
 Cloudiness can also be an issue, often caused by oily food residue.

 So, to clean a stained blender, first, try the lemon trick above.
 If there are still stubborn stains, it’s time to add muscle power.
 A blender jug is one of the things you can clean with baking soda.

 Unplug the base and remove the jug, then mix a 50/50 paste of baking soda and water.
 Take a long-handled brush or toothbrush and coat the interior of your jug with the paste.
 Leave it for an hour or so (it shouldn’t be allowed to dry), and then rinse off.
 Finally, put the jug back onto the base and plug it in.
 Pour in a couple of cups of warm water and add a cup of white wine vinegar before whizzing for 30 seconds or so.
 This final step will cut through any lingering residue and should leave you with a box-fresh blender jug.